Monitoring Executions

 Saving and Reusing Filters

-To save a particular filter, click the Saved Filters button, above the right edge of the executions list, assign your filter a name, then click Save.
+To save a particular filter, click the Bookmark icon, above the right edge of the executions list, assign your filter a name, then click Save.

-To apply a saved filter to the executions list, click the Saved Filters button, then select the filter from the list.
+To apply a saved filter to the executions list, click the Bookmark icon, then select the filter from the list.

 Terminating an Execution from the Monitor Screen